warning

 I wonder if you had something like that answer.

-Oliver is pleased to be sent on an errand, and an errand as a noun, is a short journey undertaken in order to deliver or collect something, especially on someone else's behalf.
+And an errand, that's a noun, is a short journey undertaken in order to deliver or collect something, especially on someone else's behalf.

 I wonder if you've ever been sent on an errand, maybe by your teacher or someone else at school or maybe at home.

 How long has Oliver been at Mr. Brownlow's house?
-Pause video here and share your answer to this question with someone nearby.
+Pause the video here and share your answer to this question with someone nearby.

-Let's see what Izzy has to say.
+See what Izzy has to say.

 It says in the text that Oliver is keen to be back outside after staying indoors for six long weeks.